 If you are familiar with the concept of Accelerators in hybris, please skip this part.
 It is trivial, but necessary for those who are new to the topic.

-“SAP hybris Accelerators” are reference demo stores that can be also used as a template for new solutions.
-Some of them come with the hybris, others are supplied as separate products.
+“SAP hybris Accelerators” are reference demo stores that can also be used as templates for new solutions.
+Some of them come with hybris; others are supplied as separate products.

-You are possibly familiar to Electronics, Apparel, Powertools and Telco Accelerators.
+You are probably familiar with the Electronics, Apparel, Powertools, and Telco Accelerators.
 These products are included in the default installation package of SAP hybris.

 Unlike some other products with “Accelerator” in their name, Travel Accelerator comes as a separate package.